AntonRiab/slim_middle_samples/README.md

 Lazy mode
 ---------------
-You can use `make likeiamlazy`, to download nginx+ngx_pgcopy, build it and to run from local directory and it install sql script.
+You can use `make likeiamlazy`, to download nginx+ngx_pgcopy, build it and to run from local directory and it will installed sql script.
 After you can use `make show` to look at demo work.
 Or part of this `import_export_show`, `filter_show` and `journal_log_show`.

 **Resolve some difficult with starts:** It you tried to `make show` with nginx without ngx pgcopy, you need to remove ngx_execute in current project directory.

 Attention
 ---------------
-`make install_db`(it calls from lazy mode) install database with name `testdb` and user `testuser` with password `123`.
+`make install_db`(it calls from lazy mode) installs database with name `testdb` and user `testuser` with password `123`.
-`make cleanall` remove this databse and the user.
+`make cleanall` removes this database and the user.

-PostgreSQL need base in `/var/lib/postgresql/9.6/main`.
+PostgreSQL needs base in `/var/lib/postgresql/9.6/main`.
 `make install_db` will create directory `import` inside it.

 License